 - With paring knife, slice off the thick parts of cabbage leaves.

-- Stuff cabbage leaves with meat and wrap like burritos.
+- Stuff cabbage leaves with meat and wrap tight like burritos.

 - Arrange cabbage rolls in a single layer, tightly, in a deep baking pan.